-The purpose of the STEP Lab is to provide Internet access and common application software as well as printing services to support the instruction and research needs of students and other patrons of Dupré Library.
+The purpose of the STEP Lab is to provide Internet access and common application software as well as printing services to support the instruction and research needs of students.
 The lab includes computers, printers, and staff, allowing for the utilization of an environment of current technological standards.
-The Office of STEP Support (OSS) manages this lab and its resources.
-The OSS handles the acquisition of new equipment, software, and services at its discretion.

 STEP Lab computers are on the 1st and 2nd Floors of the library.
 Patrons of the STEP Lab must abide by the University Computer & Network Policy.
 Dupré Library is not responsible for the content of materials accessed on the Internet.

 The Student Technology Enhancement Program (STEP) is a student-centric program that provides and maintains technology on campus to ensure our students have the resources they need to be successful.
 The Office of STEP Support (OSS) strives to produce the most innovative and proficient ways of using technology to increase a student’s educational experience.

 All STEP Lab services shut down 15 minutes before the library closes.
 Announcements occur before closing.
 View the current Library Hours.

 Official STEP Lab Policies from the Office of STEP Support (OSS)

 In order to keep our labs up to par and to maintain their most efficient usage, OSS has put the following policies in place:

 - No chewing tobacco